-If you are tired of pork and beef sausages I welcome you to try this delicious homemade chicken sausage.
+If you are tired of pork and beef sausages, I welcome you to try this delicious homemade chicken sausage.
 The ingredients are very simple and easy to get.
 You will likely have most or even all of them at home.

 The best meat for homemade chicken sausage

-My favorite method to get chicken meat for this sausage is to butcher whole chickens, which are less expensive than chicken parts and often go on sale, and use all of the harvested meat and skin.
-Obviously, you can't get a lot of meat from the chicken wings so I save those for other recipes.
+My favorite method to get chicken meat for this sausage is to butcher whole chickens, which are less expensive than chicken parts and often go on sale, and use all harvested meat and skin.
+Obviously, you can't get a lot of meat from the chicken wings, so I save those for other recipes.
 I save all of the bones (with some meat left on them) to make various delicious soups.

 Storing chicken sausage